takelley1/linux-notes/bigbang.md

 ## Troubleshooting

+- Issue: istiod pods fail to be ready because `cannot list *v1.ConfigMap`
+- Fix:
+  - Ensure the istiod ServiceAccount DOES NOT HAVE `automountServiceAccountToken: false`
+<br><br>
 - Issue: Fluxcd kustomization won't reconcile.
 Stuck in `reconciliation in progress`.
 - Fix:
   1. Suspend the kustomization: `flux suspend ks install-addons-bigbang`